swe-fall-2024/soundbytes/Sprint2.md

 - Retrieves user profile details based on the username.
 - Verifies the correctness of returned profile information.

+### TestCreatePostHandler
+- Verifies that a new post is successfully created and added to the database.
+- Confirms that the correct response status and success message are returned.
+- Ensures that the post data is stored accurately in the database.

+### TestDeletePostHandler
+- Ensures that a post is successfully deleted from the database.
+- Verifies that the correct response status and success message are returned.
+- Checks that the post no longer exists in the database after deletion.

+### TestUpdatePostHandler
+- Verifies that an existing post can be successfully updated with new data.
+- Confirms that the correct response status and success message are returned.
+- Ensures that the updated post data is correctly reflected in the database.

+### TestUpdateNonExistentPost
+- Ensures that attempting to update a non-existent post results in an appropriate error.
+- Verifies that the correct response status (HTTP StatusNotFound) and error message are returned.

+### TestUpdatePostWithNoFields
+- Verifies that when no fields are provided for a post update, the request is rejected with a BadRequest status.
+- Ensures that the correct error message is returned indicating that there are no fields to update.

+### TestDeleteNonExistentPost
+- Ensures that attempting to delete a non-existent post results in an appropriate error.
+- Verifies that the correct response status (HTTP StatusNotFound) and error message are returned.

+### TestAddDuplicatePost
+- Verifies that attempting to add a post that already exists (based on unique post ID) results in an error.
+- Confirms that the correct response status (HTTP StatusInternalServerError) and error message are returned.

+### TestDeleteExistingPost
+- Verifies that a post is successfully deleted from the database when it exists.
+- Ensures that the correct response status and success message are returned.
+- Confirms that the post no longer exists in the database after deletion.

 ### TestRegisterSongHandler
 - Ensures that a song post can be registered successfully.
 - Checks response status and success message.